Amutheezan/amutheezan.github.io/docs/tpuvscpu.md

 tf.get_logger().setLevel('INFO')
 ```

-### CPU
+### CPU-Version
-\subsection*{CPU-Version}
 The code below show the version of code that can be executed in CPU

 \verbatiminput{results/sample/cpu_version.py}

-While running on google colab \footnote{https://colab.research.google.com/notebooks} in CPU mode make sure the following configuration is set as shown in the \cref{fig:cpu_sample}.
+While running on [google colab](https://colab.research.google.com/notebooks) in CPU mode make sure the following configuration is set as shown in the \cref{fig:cpu_sample}.
 And you can obtain the following outputs
 \verbatiminput{results/sample/cpu_output.txt}

 \begin{figure}[!ht]